xrdocs/ncs5500/_tutorials/400g-optics-1.md

 This tutorial will discuss in more details the 400G optics technology and roadmap for the NCS-5700 series.

-A follow on tutorial will discuss the 400G optics and breakout options supported for each port type on the NCS-5700 series linecards, NC57-24DD and NC57-18DD-SE.
+A follow up tutorial will discuss the 400G optics and breakout options supported for each port type on the NCS-5700 series linecards, NC57-24DD and NC57-18DD-SE.

 ## Introducing QSFP-DD MSA